Infant Sleep Services

 SLEEP SLEEP SLEEP!
 Every expectant parent is dreading the lack of sleep that occurs as your little one joins you after birth.
 Your friends, family, care providers, the dark hole of the internet…they all have opinions on how to get more of it, but here’s the thing, it’s mostly just opinions.

 Rosewood offers sleep support and consultations that are based in evidence and the physiology of infant sleep, not on opinions or focused on selling things to desperate parents.
-This is a gentle, no-cry it out educational resource that prepares expectant and new parents by giving them the tools to recognize normal sleep patterns, trouble shoot during those tricky days, keep couples sleeping in the same bed, maintain breastfeeding, lower stress, and hopefully cut out the need to ever have to “train” your baby.
+This is a gentle, non cry-it-out educational resource that prepares expectant and new parents by giving them the tools to recognize normal sleep patterns, trouble shoot during those tricky days, keep couples sleeping in the same bed, maintain breastfeeding, lower stress, and hopefully cut out the need to ever have to “train” your baby.

 These consultations and classes are taught with the understanding that though there are “normal” sleep rhythms inherent in most newborns, the needs of all babies and families are different.
 Like all other Rosewood services, this is not a one-size-fits-all approach.
 In that vein, there are three different ways to access the sleep consultation services we offer: